contentful/contentful-management.objc/README.md

 	$ gem install cocoapods-testing
 	$ pod lib testing

+## Examples

+You can find a very simple example which uses the CMA in our [demo app][5] for the iOS webinar.

 ## License

 Copyright (c) 2014 Contentful GmbH.
 See LICENSE for further details.